hydroper/rust-source-text/README.md

 Library for storing efficient line offset and column from `std::string::String`.
 It processes lines only once at the first invokation of any of the retrieval methods.

+## Bugs

+* Why is it yielding wrong line numbers (-1 difference) for large source texts?
+Test is panicking right now.

 ## Example

 Here is a basic example: